davidlorius/mhproject/README.md

 brew services start postgresql brew install yarn

 Each of these commands should complete without error.
-If not, stop! and post to the slack channel.
+If not, you can contact me adi_111@icloud.com.

 Getting started with the git repository
 In your browser, go to https://github.com/adrianagithub/mhproject Then fork that repository into your own github workspace.
 Then clone your mhproject  workspace to your laptop, in an appropriate directory.